 Step 1 Connect Your Handset to Computer

-" interface.
+Program first.
 Then, connect your smartphone to computer via USB cable.
 It takes seconds to finish detecting your device.

 Note that if the connection fails, try to follow the instruction to activate USB debugging as to go on.